marianguceanu/BSs-degree/presentation.md

 - Due to suggestive naming, it's easy to have an idea of what the child component is, and how it functions
 - The snippet has light nesting → easier to follow
 # Focus: how easy can we change the child component?
 - It's pretty repeated                 → should have a general behavior
-- If we want to customize it's behavior -> insert flags (e.g. _isPassword_ parameter)
+- If we want to customize its behavior → insert flags (e.g. _isPassword_ parameter)
 ---
 # 󰗙 Not so easy to read code, also from demo app
 ```dart